 Easily locate personal, shared, or downloaded files in Teams.

-on the left side of Teams for access to the files you need.
 OneDrive puts files into different groups so you can find them faster:

 In Browse files by, you can view files based on: